DTJF/libpruio/src/doc/_z_changelog.md

 - Python apt command fixed in chapter Preparation
 - Macros for AIN pins removed (avoid false pinmuxing)

+Since this version the folder for C headers (`src/c_include/`) isn't scanned by Doxygen any more.
+Documentation is now generated from FreeBASIC source code only, since the double declaration of symbols for C and FreeBASIC made reading difficult and confused Doxygen generating graphs.

 # libpruio-0.6.2 # {#SecV-0-6-2}